-We are supportive of the requirement that managers maintain and seek to enhance the value of assets and income arising from them.
-We note the Committee's comments in relation to this section4 and would welcome further clarity in relation to the provisions of section 7(2).
+We are supportive of the requirement that managers maintain and seek to enhance the value of assets and the income arising from them.
+We note the Committee's comments in relation to this section6 and consider there would be merit in greater clarity in relation to the provisions of section 7(2).